gatling/gatling/CONTRIBUTING.md

 2. You provided tests for the code changes you made
 3. The code follows Gatling's code guidelines formatting rules (code will be auomatically formatted if you compile it locally)
 4. The pull request's commits must follow our guidelines (see the **Commits and commit messages** below)
-5. Source files have the appropriate copyright header license :
+5. Source files have the appropriate copyright header license:

 	```
 	/**